 Many people visit Colorado to spot wildlife.
 While this is a thrilling experience it’s important to keep in mind that creatures are not tame and can always pose a threat.
 You should take special care to seal all food when camping and hiking to avoid attracting bears (and, more rarely, mountain lions).
 Remember to seal trash correctly too, and store anything with a scent (like deodorant, toothpaste, and even the clothes you cooked in) in a sealed bear-proof container.
 If you do see a bear while hiking, avoid making eye contact, don’t run, and slowly walk away backwards.
 Don’t get too close to any wildlife, don’t feed creatures, and definitely don’t try and touch any wildlife.
 If attacked by any creatures, fight back in any way possible—throw sticks and stones, kick, punch, and whatever it takes to appear more dominant and aggressive.

-When camping, avoid camping alone, prepare for the temperatures, and take plenty of water, provisions, and bug spray.
+When camping in Colorado, avoid doing it alone, prepare for the temperatures, and take plenty of water, provisions, and bug spray.
 Wear proper clothes for hiking, keep an eye open for uneven ground and fallen rocks, and take a map, phone, and GPS.

 Prepare for snow and ice in the winter months.
 Pack appropriate clothing and make sure your vehicle is equipped for such conditions.
 When skiing and snowboarding, don’t go off alone, don’t try to take on more than you are competent or confident to do so, always wear protective equipment, be careful of sunburn, be aware of others on the slopes, and heed avalanche and other safety warnings.

 Do you need Travel Insurance for your trip?
 I have been using World Nomads for some time now and made a few claims over the years.
 They’re easy to use, professional and relatively affordable.
 They may also let you buy or extend a policy once you’ve started your trip and are already abroad which is super handy.